-Expecting a return this year?
+Expecting a refund this year?
 Don't just blow it – here's how to make it work for you.

-Receiving a tax return is always welcome, but when those hundreds or thousands of dollars hit your bank account it can be tempting to splurge on something you don't need.
-If you are interested in putting your tax return towards something that will help your finances and start the new financial year off right, this guide will show you how to use your tax return to improve your credit score.
+Receiving a tax refund is always welcome, but when those hundreds or thousands of dollars hit your bank account it can be tempting to splurge on something you don't need.
+If you are interested in putting your tax refund towards something that will help your finances and start the new financial year off right, this guide will show you how to use it to improve your credit score.

 Step 1: Check your credit score

 You won't know how much your credit score has improved after this process if you don't know what it is now.
 You can check your Equifax credit score for free with finder.com.au.
 Improving your credit score is a long-term play, so make sure to check back every six months to see how you're tracking.
 To help you, we'll send you an email reminder to do just that.

 Step 2: See how much tax you might get back